act-rules/act-rules.github.io/_rules/SC1-3-1-aria-hidden-focus.md

 rule_type: atomic

 description: |
-  This rule checks `aria-hidden` elements do not contain focusable elements
+  This rule checks that elements with an `aria-hidden` attribute do not contain focusable elements

 success_criterion:
+- 1.3.1 # Info and Relationships
 - 4.1.2 # Name, Role, Value

 test_aspects: